 FAQ

 Does Infina have a free version like Superwhisper?
-No. Superwhisper has a genuine free tier with small local models.
-Infina is purchase-first with a 7-day no-questions-asked money-back guarantee instead.
+Not an unlimited one.
+Superwhisper has a genuine free tier with small local models that you can stay on indefinitely.
+Infina is free to download with a metered free trial of 2,000 words and 50 voice commands, no card required, and a 7-day no-questions-asked money-back guarantee after that.

 Do both apps work offline?
 Yes.
 On Apple Silicon Macs, both can transcribe fully on-device with no internet.
 Infina is on-device by default; Superwhisper also offers optional cloud models.